WHIPS-team/WHIPS4/README.md

     We wish to thank the University of Wisconsin-Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
-WHIPS was developed by Jacob Oberman, Peidon Wang and Tracey Holloway, with funding from the NASA Air Quality Applied Science Team (AQAST) and NASA Health and Air Quality Applied Sciences Team (HAQAST).
+WHIPS was developed by Tracey Holloway, Jacob Oberman and Peidon Wang, with funding from the NASA Air Quality Applied Science Team (AQAST) and the NASA Health and Air Quality Applied Sciences Team (HAQAST).